Don't Knock the Twist

-Don't Knock the Twist is a 1962 comedy musical film starring Lang Jeffries, directed by Oscar Rudolph and produced by Sam Katzman for release by Columbia Pictures.
-It is a sequel to the 1961 film Twist Around the Clock, featuring musical artists including Chubby Checker.
+Don't Knock the Twist is a 1962 American comedy musical film directed by Oscar Rudolph and starring Lang Jeffries.
+It was written by Robert E. Kent and produced by Sam Katzman for release by Columbia Pictures.
+It is a sequel to Rudolph's 1961 film Twist Around the Clock, and features musical artists including Chubby Checker, Gene Chandler, and The Dovells.

 Plot summary

 A large group of twist dancers meet in preparation for a television variety show called The Twist.
 While the program is still in its production stages, jealousy leads to problems.